PHARTGAMES/SpaceMonkey/README.md

 ### Usage

+1. Go to the main interface of Space Monkey and select a main config for DCS.
-1. Go to the main interface of Space Monkey and press the DCS button.
+2. Go to the main interface of Space Monkey and press the DCS button.
-2. Specify the UDP receive port specified in the setup step (Default 6666).
+3. Specify the UDP receive port specified in the setup step (Default 6666).
 If you want to recieve on a different port you will also need to edit the Export.lua file installed to C:\Users\USER_NAME\Saved Games\DCS\Scripts\ and change the port.
-3. Press the Initialize! button.
+4. Press the Initialize! button.
-4. Space Monkey will now wait for a connection from DCS and output telemetry automatically.
+5. Space Monkey will now wait for a connection from DCS and output telemetry automatically.
 You can launch DCS and any other software at this point.

 ---